tuckner/tines-connect/README.md

 # Tines Connect

-Tines Connect is a container for [Ngrok](https://ngrok.com/) which can help provide access to resources that would generally not be internet accessible.
+Tines Connect is a container for [ngrok](https://ngrok.com/) which can help provide access to resources that would generally not be internet accessible.

 ## Install

-1. Create an Ngrok account.
+1. Create an ngrok account.
 Find your `authtoken` value.

 2. Create a Global Resource in Tines and identify the ID number of the resource.